dypflying/chimestack-docs/content/en/docs/Usage/WebUI/Compute/vm/_index.md

 ## Check Virtual Machines

 * Check virutal machine list：
-  * To change current cluster, click **Change Cluster** and then select **Zone** and **Cluster**
+  * To change current cluster, click "**Change Cluster**" and then select **Zone** and **Cluster**
-  * Click **filter** button, input or select filter conditions, check the filtered virtual machine list
+  * Click "**filter**" button, input or select filter conditions, check the filtered virtual machine list
-  * Click **columns** button，select the columns to be displayed in the list，by default it shows all columns
+  * Click "**columns**" button，select the columns to be displayed in the list，by default it shows all columns
 * To view a virtual machine's details, select the virutal machine in the list，detailed information will be showed in the below panel.
   * General information tab: show the general information of the virtual machine
   * Volumes information tab: list the attached volumes' information of the virtual machine
   * Network interfaces information tab: list the attached network interfaces' information of the virtual machine
-  * System monitor tab: Show the virtual machine's CPU and memory usage percentage in charts
+  * System monitor tab: show the virtual machine's CPU and memory usage percentage in charts
-  * I/O monitor tab: Show the virtual machine's overall statistics of its disk I/O and network I/O in charts
+  * I/O monitor tab: show the virtual machine's overall statistics of its disk I/O and network I/O in charts
+  * Operation log tab: show the operation logs of the virtual machine.

 {{% imgproc vmlist Fit "1000x1000" %}}
 virtual machine's list and details